-What's for Lunch?
-The Relationship between Menu Variety and School Lunch Participation
+What’s for Lunch?
+The Relationship Between School Menus and Student Lunch Participation

 *Names in bold indicate Presenter

-This study contributes significantly to both the literature on food choice and take-up among school-aged children and adolescents as well as that on participation in the National School Lunch Program.
-Additionally, by examining an important component of the implementation of school lunch, it informs the efforts that many school districts are expending to increase lunch participation by reformulating their menus.
+This study presents the first rigorous evidence on the effect of menus on participation in school meal programs.
+Additionally, by examining an important component of the implementation of school lunch, it informs the efforts that many school districts are taking to reformulate their menus.